WHU-SNA/OpMaxInSTN/README.md

 - `initOP.m` is a Matlab function for initializing internal opinion, and it is called by `SIOP.mlx` and `SEOP.mlx`.

 ## Requirements
 The implementation is tested under Matlab R2019b.
-The other version of Matlab, which supports live script, is also optinal.
+The other version of Matlab, which supports live script, is also optional.

 ## Input
 We used **directed signed (un)weighted** graphs in this work.